marta-tomczak/MTomczak/README.md

 If you want to check results of my work, feel free to check my public repositories 🔎

-I also ancourage you to check my homepage, where you can find more informations about my work.🖥️
+I also ancourage you to check my homepage, where you can find more informations about my work. 🖥️

 # Technologies used in my projects: